Investing Simple Logo

 • TD Ameritrade

-Coverdell Education Savings Accounts and 529 Plans
+Coverdell Education Savings Accounts And 529 Plans

-You can also invest in qualified education savings accounts for your teen.
 Planning for your teen's education is a good way to stay ahead of hefty college expenses.

 529 Education Savings Plan

 This is a savings plan offered by most states that allows individuals to save for college or k-12 education expenses.
-You may also use 529 plans to pay student loans and internship programs.

-Distributions within these accounts are tax-free by the IRS if used for qualified education expenses.
 Parents, guardians, grandparents, or even family friends can establish a 529 account and choose their specified beneficiary.

 If a child decides not to attend college or there are excess funds in a 529 plan, the funds can easily be transferred to another family member or be withdrawn for non-education usage.